Condensation of a spinor field at the event horizon: Discussion and conclusions

 We have shown that a gravitating classical spinor field can create a black hole whose properties differ in principle from the properties of black holes supported by a $\delta$-like mass (a Schwarzschild black hole) or by fields with integral spin (a Reissner-Nordstr\"om black hole, non-Abelian black holes, etc.).
 This principle difference consists in the fact that in the present case the spinor field is concentrated at the event horizon, in contrast to Reissner-Nordstr\"om and non-Abelian black holes.
 In some sense, one can say that in the presence of the event horizon a spinor field is condensed on it.
 This emphasizes once again the uniqueness of the event horizon in general relativity: apart from the fact that it is a trapping surface, i.e., no signal can escape the region of space located inside the event horizon, it (the event horizon) condensates a classical spinor field.

-Let us enumerate the results obtained: \begin{itemize} \item Self-consistent solution to the Einstein-Dirac equations describing a black hole supported by a gravitating classical spinor field is obtained. \item The spinor field, which is a source of the black hole, has a $\delta$-like structure and is concentrated (condensed) at the event horizon. \item The solution exists for zero value of the spinor frequency $\Omega = 0$ and a fixed value of the amplitude of the spinor functions. \end{itemize}
+Let us enumerate the results obtained: \begin{itemize} \item Self-consistent solution to the Einstein-Dirac equations describing a black hole supported by a gravitating classical spinor field is obtained. \item Solution of the Dirac equation (zero mode) is obtained in terms of distribution functions with the support located at the event horizon. \item It is shown that the left-hand side of the Dirac equations vanishes in the sense of distributions; this allows one to consider the Dirac equation as being satisfied in the sense of distributions. \item The spinor field, which is a source of the black hole, has a $\delta$-like structure and is concentrated (condensed) at the event horizon.
+This allows one to conclude that the presence of an event horizon is the physical mechanism responsible for the condensation of fermions (a fermionic cloud) on this distinguished surface. \end{itemize}

+As we known from the literature, all attempts to find black hole solutions with spinor fields, regular at and outside the horizon, failed.
+We believe that the reason for this fact is the presence of an event horizon, which gives rise to singular terms of the form $1/N, 1/\sqrt{N}$ in the Dirac equations \eqref{fieldeqs_1_dmls} and \eqref{fieldeqs_2_dmls}.
+The terms $1/\sqrt{N}$ cannot cancel each other simultaneously in the Dirac equations \eqref{fieldeqs_1_dmls} and \eqref{fieldeqs_2_dmls}, since they enter the equations in an asymmetric manner.
+The same is true for the terms $1/N$.
+The appearance of these terms is due to the presence of the spinor frequency $\Omega$, as well as of the spin connection $\omega_{a b \mu}$.
+In our case the terms with $\Omega = 0$ vanish because we consider the zero mode, whereas the remaining terms are canceled by the corresponding distributions.

 After obtaining this solution, there arises a number of interesting questions requiring further investigation.
 It is known that there are no classical spinor fields in nature (at least now we do not know any manifestations of such fields).
 Then the question arises: how the nature of such a black hole will have changed (or not changed) if it will be created by a quantized spinor field?
 In this connection it is worth mentioning a hypothetical effect of the Hawking radiation at the event horizon of a black hole.
 It is known that this effect arises due to quantum field fluctuations near the event horizon.
 Keeping in mind that in the present study we consider a classical spinor field at the event horizon, the question arises: whether or not the effect of condensation of the classical spinor field at the event horizon is related to the effect of the Hawking radiation for a quantum field?